GlobalNamesArchitecture/gnparser/README.rst

 ``gnparser`` tries to correct problems with spelling, but sometimes it is important to keep original spelling of the canonical forms or authorships.
-The ``positions`` field attaches semantic meaning to every word in the original name string and allows users to create canonical forms or other combinations using the original verbatim spelling of the words.
+The ``positions`` field attaches semantic meaning to every word in the original name-string and allows users to create canonical forms or other combinations using the original verbatim spelling of the words.
 Each element in ``positions`` contains 3 parts: